nicklalone/IGME-689---Assembly_6502/03 - Playfields and Asymmetry/01 - Playfields.md

 ---------------- Table of Contents ----------------
 # <a id='admin'></a>Admin
 I have gone through most of the reading assignments.
-We are starting coding this week, let's take an inventory of coding capacity in class and who might be more helpful.
+We are starting coding this week, let's take an inventory of coding capacity in class and who might be more helpful. lkjhl
 # <a id='assignment'></a>Assignment
 This week, we're doing Source Code reading.
 This will probably be insanely difficult at first but I just want you to try your best.
 As we move forward, it will get easier as you'll be exposed to more stuff.